What Are The Safest Breast Implants?

 You have to be at least 22 to have silicone implants unless it’s for breast reconstruction.
 Also, it’s legal to have silicone implants when you’re under 22, but most implant manufacturers do not honor warranties with patients that young.

-Silicone and saline breast implants are considered safe if an experienced, board-certified surgeon performs your surgery.
+Silicone breast implants and saline breast implants are both considered safe if an experienced, board-certified plastic surgeon performs your breast augmentation.

-Some believe that saline breast implants are safer; if the implant ruptures, most saline solution is absorbed by the body.
+Some believe that saline breast implants are safer due to the fact that if the implant leaks after rupturing, most saline solution is absorbed by the body.
 Also, with saline, you know immediately if there was a rupture, and you can take action.
 Revision surgery may be required.

-Some women have a variety of medical problems known as breast implant illness or BII.
+Some women have a variety of health problems known as breast implant illness or BII.
 The symptoms may include headaches, fatigue, brain fog, aches, pains, and gastrointestinal symptoms.

 There isn’t any direct evidence that any breast implants cause BII, but some patients say removing the breast implants made their symptoms disappear.

-Also, there is some correlation between anaplastic large cell lymphoma and some types of breast implants.
+Also, there is some correlation between breast implant associated anaplastic large cell lymphoma or BIA-ALCL with some types of breast implants.
 The ones that seem to have this problem are textured or rough surface implants.
-This cancer is usually detected about 10 years after breast implant surgery.
+BIA-ALCL is a type of immune system cancer, not breast cancer, and is usually detected about 10 years after breast implant surgery.

 Implant Ruptures